Degree in Philosophy, Politics and Economics

 Evaluation

-Furthermore, the student has the right to take the final written exam even if they have not submitted all the other evaluable activities.
-However, the final grade for the course will only be calculated if all activities have been submitted and according to the evaluation criteria and weightings established in this syllabus.
-If any evaluable activity has not been submitted or completed, the student will be marked as "Not Presented" in the final record of the ordinary call.
+On the other hand, the student has the right to take the final written exam even if they have not submitted all the other activities subject to evaluation, but the final grade for the subject will only be calculated if all activities have been submitted and according to the evaluation criteria and weightings established in this teaching guide.
+If any activity subject to evaluation has not been submitted or completed, it will be recorded in the official record as ?Not presented? in the exam session.

-Extraordinary Call: The evaluation criteria are the same as in the ordinary call, meaning all required evaluation activities must be submitted.
-The grades of the activities already completed (including the final written exam) will be retained until the pending activities are submitted.
-The same weighting criteria as in the ordinary call will apply.
-This measure is valid only for the current academic year.
-If the student does not pass the extraordinary call, re-enrolling in the course will entail repeating the subject in full.
+The evaluation criteria and weightings are the same as in the regular session, so all the evaluable activities considered during the course must be submitted.
+The grades of the completed activities will be kept, pending completion of the outstanding activities.
+The same weighting criteria as in the regular evaluation will apply.
+This measure will be applied only in the current academic year, so if the extraordinary exam is not passed, reenrollment will imply repeating the entire subject.

 Evaluation Criteria